gjedeer/tuntox/README.md

 ## Security / threat model

 **TUNTOX IS NOT SECURE WITHOUT THE -s SWITCH.** Supply *-s yourpassword* both on the server and the client, and you will be fine.
 This switch is introduced in 0.0.4, codename "Mr. Lahey's Got My Porno Tape!".
+Even better, run `TUNTOX_SHARED_SECRET=yourpassword tuntox ...` on both sides.

 The Tuntox server generates a new Tox ID on every startup, or saves its private key in a file.
 Anyone who wants to connect to this server needs its Tox ID, which consists of the publicly-known pubkey and a secret 32-bit "antispam" value.
 Then, the client sends a shared secret which is then compared to the secred supplied on server's command line.
 If they don't match, friend request is left unanswered.